Where is the Prado Museum & How to Get

 Prado museum address

 This is usually the most reliable option if you want speed.
-While the Prado doesn’t have a station right under its foundations to protect the historic area, you have two strategic options that leave you about 900 meters away.
+As one user on Facebook points out, “taking the metro is easy, cheap, fast, and safe.”
+While the Prado doesn’t have a station right under its foundations to protect the historic area, you have two strategic options that leave you about 900 meters away:

-The closest metro station to Prado Museum is South Access (Line 1 – Blue).
-You need to get off at Estación del Arte (formerly known as Atocha).
-This is the natural entry point if you are coming from the south or connecting from the Atocha train station.
+• If you are wondering what metro station is near the Prado Museum, the answer is Estación del Arte (Line 1 – Blue).
+You need to get off at this station, which was formerly known as Atocha.
+This is the natural entry point if you are coming from the south or connecting from the main Atocha train station.

 The star route is Line 27.
 This bus runs along Madrid’s main north-south axis, traveling down the Paseo de la Castellana, through Recoletos, and along the Paseo del Prado.
 If you’re staying anywhere in the northern districts or near areas like Nuevos Ministerios or Colón, this is your line.
 The stop you want is “Museo del Prado – Jardín Botánico”, and when you get off, you’re literally less than 50 meters from the Murillo entrance.
 No other transport option gets you this close.